mherling/DistrictHeatSim/README.md

 - "main.py" can also be used to test functionality

 # Data
 For the developement and testing of the algorithms and functions, geodata is required.
-In this case a few local adresses in Zittau were choosed and geocoded.
+In this case a few local adresses in Zittau, Görlitz and Bad Muskau were choosed and geocoded.
 Also some synthetic datapoints were added.
-This example-datasets are saved in the geocoding-folder.
-The district heating network will be generated for these datapoints.
+This example-datasets are saved in the project_data-folder.
+The district heating network were generated for these datapoints.

 # Heat System Design GUI